3 Best Kauai Whale Watching Tours (+ tips for shore viewing)

 Get The Kauai Itinerary

 The step-by-step itinerary takes you to all the best beaches, snorkeling spots, restaurants, and sights.
-You’ll get six carefully planned excursion days to help you see the can’t miss stops no matter how limited your time is.
+You’ll get five carefully planned excursion days to help you see the can’t miss stops no matter how limited your time is.

 Get all the details on our itinerary and download it for a memorable and easily planned trip to Kauai.